-As well as occasionally hosting Symphony In-School Concerts and narrating “Peter and the Wolf” too many times to count, he has acted as MC for many events in the community over the years and was one of the hosts for the Symphony‘s “Musically Speaking” concerts.
-Of course his first passion is the double bass, which he began playing in the Toronto public school system at the age of ten.
-The rest just seemed to fall into place…
+Principal Bassist of Symphony Nova Scotia since 1986, Max Kasper has gained quite a following for the public education concerts and lectures he has organized and hosted at the Halifax Public Library since 1990.
+As well as occasionally hosting Symphony school concerts and narrating Peter and the Wolf too many times to count, he has acted as emcee for many events in the community over the years and was one of the hosts for the Symphony‘s Musically Speaking concerts.
+Of course, his first passion is the double bass, which he began playing in the Toronto public school system at the age of ten.
+The rest just seemed to fall into place.